 Determines which compression algorithm (if any) to use when writing temporary tables to disk.

 This setting defines the size of a "small table".
 Small tables are attempted to be kept in memory, independent of the Table Caching strategy.
-By increasing the size of a small table, you can limit the number of swaps to the disk, which comes at the cost of reducing memory space available for other operations.
+By increasing the size of a small table, the number of swaps to the disk can be limited, which comes at the cost of reducing memory space available for other operations.

 Determines whether to attempt to cache large tables (i.e., tables that are not considered to be "small"; see setting